cmusser/pw/README.md

 ## Installation

 pw depends on two external Python packages, PyNaCl and SCrypt.
 The application itself is a Python package built with setuptools.
-Installation of PyNaCl is a multi-step operation due to the multiple ways that the underlying libsodium library can be present (or not) on the system.
-THis make the installation somewhat tedious, which is an area for further refinement.
+To install it:

+	sudo python setup.py install

+These days, the compilation and install of NaCl and SCrypt shoul go smoothly, which wasn't always the case.

 ## Usage